Senate confirms Kristi Noem as homeland security secretary, a key role as Trump vows immigration crackdown

 The vote was bipartisan, 59-34.

 Noem has served as governor of South Dakota since 2019 and is a former state legislator and four-term congresswoman.
-She will now be tasked with leading the Department of Homeland Security, a sprawling agency that oversees everything from US Customs and Border Protection and Immigration and Customs Enforcement to the Federal Emergency Management Agency and the US Secret Service.
+She will now be tasked with leading Homeland Security, a sprawling department that oversees agencies such as US Customs and Border Protection, Immigration and Customs Enforcement, the Federal Emergency Management Agency, and the US Secret Service.

-“The mission and the success of DHS is more critical than ever,” Noem told senators during her confirmation hearing on Capitol Hill.
-“We must secure our borders against illegal trafficking and immigration.
-We must safeguard our critical infrastructure to make sure that we’re protected against cyberattacks, respond to natural disasters, and also terrorism.”
+In a statement after Saturday’s vote, Noem said she will prioritize securing the southern border and fixing “our broken immigration system.”

-Calling border security a “top priority,” Noem said that Trump was elected with “a clear mandate” mandate on immigration.
-“Getting criminal aliens off of our streets and out of the country will help American communities be safer again,” she said.
+“I will work every day to keep all Americans safe and secure.
+One of my top priorities is achieving President Trump’s mandate from the American people to secure our southern border and fix our broken immigration system,” Noem’s statement said.

 In addition to immigration, Noem addressed a range of other issues during her confirmation hearing.
 In response to questions from Democrats, she said that under her leadership “there will be no political bias” when it comes to disaster relief and there must be a focus on domestic terrorism, saying that “homegrown terrorism is on the rise,” as she called the deadly New Year’s truck attack in New Orleans “a horrific event.”